-Slow-Cooker Pulled Ham served with Honey Mustard Barbecue is a make-ahead shredded ham that’s gentle on the pocketbook and fun to eat.
-The recipe for the Honey-Mustard Barbecue Sauce is also included.
+Sneak Peek: Slow-Cooker Pulled Ham served with a Honey-Mustard Barbecue Sauce is a make-ahead shredded ham that’s gentle on the pocketbook, easy to serve, and fun to eat

 Do you love make-ahead recipes?

 Spending quite a bit of time in the kitchen is

-I am smitten with this simple and inexpensive way to prepare ham that I first saw here.
+I am smitten with this simple and inexpensive way to prepare shredded ham that I first saw here.
 Mel cooked hers on the stove.
 But since I’m a slow cooker girl, this is my version.

-4 reasons why Slow-Cooker Ham is perfect for a celebration
+4 reasons why this ham is perfect for a celebration:

 All the work can be done ahead of time.